-During the process of dropping the roof, several people (4-6) are holding up the roof with the vertical support poles and two personnel are under the roof facing away from the trailer.
+During the process of lowering the roof, several people (4-6) are holding up the roof with the vertical support poles and two personnel are under the roof facing away from the trailer.
 The personnel on the support poles walk away from the trailer while supporting the roof with the attached poles.
-As they back away, the two people under the roof, equipped with 2x4's approximately 4 ft long, try to catch the roof and engage the channel located toward the free end and support the roof as it collapses onto them.
+As they back away, the two people under the roof, equipped with 2x4s approximately 4 ft long, try to catch the roof and engage the channel located toward the free end and support the roof as it collapses onto them.
 As the pole handlers move away, the roof reaches a "tipping point" after which time they have little control over its descent.
-The two people under the roof are trying to control the roof's fall with the 2x4's while backing up and ducking so as not to get trapped between the roof and the side of the trailer.
-All of this effort requires teamwork, which is coordinated by one assigned person who counts and provides orders to the others on when to lift, move, etc. During two of the four times this procedure was witnessed, at least one of the two people under the roof slipped while backing up.
-During two of the four times, the 2x4's have slipped off the surface contributing to the roof coming down faster than expected.
+The two people under the roof are trying to control the roof's fall with the 2x4s while backing up and ducking so as not to get trapped between the roof and the side of the trailer.
+All of this effort requires teamwork, which is coordinated by one assigned person who counts and provides orders to the others on when to lift, move, etc.

+During two of the four times this procedure was witnessed, at least one of the two people under the roof slipped while backing up.
+During two of the four times, the 2x4s have slipped off the surface contributing to the roof coming down faster than expected.
 On one occasion the teardown was being conducted in the rain causing the wood and the roof to be wet, which made a difficult situation even worse.
 Fortunately, in all cases all personnel were able to duck and hold the roof up long enough to keep from getting smashed by it.
-In two of the four cases, the vast majority of the weight has ended up on one person, while at the same time that person was ducking so not to be struck by the collapsing roof.
-One of the biggest problems with this process is that the current 2x4's are only roughly 4 ft long, which is too short; the personnel can't engage the roof/channel due to its height and therefore are trying to "catch" it as it comes down.
-This whole process, however, it extremely dangerous and is bound to seriously injure someone someday.
+In two of the four cases, the vast majority of the weight has ended up borne by one person, while at the same time that person was ducking so not to be struck by the collapsing roof.
+One of the biggest problems with this process is that the current 2x4s are only roughly 4 ft long, which is too short; the personnel cannot engage the roof/channel due to its height and therefore are trying to "catch" it as it comes down.
+This entire process is extremely dangerous and poses many concerns regarding worker health and safety.